Date of Next Course: 10, 11 and 18 November 2021

 "One of the best courses I've attended!
 I am taking away some good ideas and a whole new way of thinking about behaviour"

-The aim of this popular two day course is to provide teachers and health professionals with an understanding of sensory processing disorder and the everyday difficulties that children and adults experience at school, home and other settings.
+The aim of this popular course is to provide teachers and health professionals with an understanding of sensory processing disorder and the everyday difficulties that children and adults experience at school, home and other settings.
 The main focus of this course will be to give participants the tools necessary to identify and analyse sensory behaviours, and then set up simple and appropriate sensory strategies.
-There will be a practical session in the large sensory room at The Space Centre on Day 2.

-- Understand the terms ‘sensory integration ’ and ‘sensory processing disorder’
+- Define the terms ‘sensory integration ’ and ‘sensory processing disorder’

-- Describe the functions of the main sensory systems
+- Explain the functions of the main sensory systems

 - Recognise different types of behaviour arising from sensory processing disorder

-- Understand how sensory processing disorder impacts on regulation, engagement, learning and behaviour
+- Show how sensory processing disorder impacts on regulation, engagement, learning and behaviour

-- Develop and implement strategies and programmes to assist the person in school, home and other settings
+- Design individualised strategies and programmes to assist the person in school, home and other settings

 "I am going away with a repertoire of strategies to use in the classroom and a greater understanding of various behaviours."